 Microsoft SQL Server Reporting Services (SSRS)

-Microsoft SQL Server Reporting Services (SSRS) is the SQL Server component for formatted reporting and creating simple dashboards.
+Microsoft SQL Server Reporting Services (SSRS) is the SQL Server component for the creation of different report formats as well as the publication of content such as reports, KPIs, and Excel and Power BI files using a central web-based portal.
 Besides Reporting Services, Microsoft SQL Server consists of further products including a relational database management system, data integration and data quality components, and Analysis Services (SSAS) as a multidimensional database.

 User & Use Cases

 Microsoft SQL Server Reporting Services is much liked by mid-sized companies as many use the SQL Server database to create their data warehouse.
 Indeed, the product is used by a high proportion of users, showing that the tool is not only able to serve smaller scenarios.

 There is an emphasis on standard/enterprise reporting with SSRS, although 70 percent of users also report using it for dashboards.
 This partly reflects the historical use of the software for creating simple dashboards, as well as the use of technology from the Datazen acquisition for the creation of visually appealing mobile reports.

 Microsoft in general offers several products for ad hoc query and report creation, and many companies have standardized on Microsoft software.
 Therefore it is not surprising to see Excel and Power BI being regularly evaluated up against SSRS.

 N = 63

 5 products most often evaluated in competition with Microsoft SSRS

 N = 59

 Number of users using Microsoft SSRS